nosqlbench/nosqlbench/activitytype-cqlverify/src/main/resources/cqlverify.md

 ##### Writing verifiable data

-The cqlverify activity type does not retain logged data for verification.
+The cqlverify driver does not retain logged data for verification.
 Still, it is able to compare data as if it had a separate data set to compare to.
-This is possibly only because the data generation facilities used by ebcql (and engineblock) provide realistic and voluminous synthetic data that can be recalled from a recipe and accessed dynamically.
+This is possible only because the data generation facilities used by NoSQLBench provide realistic and voluminous synthetic data that can be recalled from a recipe and accessed dynamically.

 That means, however, that you must avoid using the non-stable data mapping functions when writing data.
 The rule of thumb is to avoid using any data mapping functions containing the word "Random", as these are the ones that have historically used internal RNG state.
 Instead, swap in their replacements that start with "Hashed".
 There is a hashed equivalent to all of the original random functions.
 The rng-based functions will be deprecated in a future release.

 In a typical cql activity, you are allowed to name the bindings however you like, so long as the binding names match the anchor names in your statement template.
 Because we need to match reference field data to actual row data pair-wise by field name, there is a more strict requirement for cqlverify activities.
 The binding names themselves are now required to match the field names that they are expected to be compared to.

 The simplest way to do this is to follow this recipe: